rudra-singh1/scn-documentation/community/tech-help.md

 * Email address for SCN Internet service-related support: [help@seattlecommunitynetwork.org](mailto:help@seattlecommunitynetwork.org)

-## Submit a Support Ticket

-Our volunteers use the `osticket` open source ticketing system to help us manage support requests.
-The osticket interface is available in a variety of languages.
-You can open a ticket directly in our [osticket instance](https://support.seattlecommunitynetwork.org), which will be forwarded as an email to the tech help email addresses.
-The ticket number and record will be sent directly to your email address so you can check on its status in the future, so please make sure to check your spam folder if you don't receive it.

 ## Documentation

 As always, please do not hesitate to consult our [docs](https://docs.seattlecommunitynetwork.org) for any information, or submit an issue on the docs site [github](https://github.com/Local-Connectivity-Lab/scn-documentation) if there is information missing that you would like to see.
-Also feel free to message the Slack for the same purpose.
+Also feel free to message the Discord for the same purpose.